'We've been living in anguish,' parents of missing Dapchi schoolgirls say

 One of the parents also told CNN how he inadvertently witnessed his daughter being carted off in a truck along with the other schoolgirls on that fateful Monday night.

-Adamu Alhaji-Deri said he was preparing for the Muslim sunset prayer at a mosque when he sighted armed men in trucks shooting in the air.
+Adamu Alhaji-Deri said he was preparing for the Muslim sunset prayer at a mosque when he saw armed men in trucks shooting in the air.

 The 42-year-old said the men ceased fire when they got to the mosque and asked residents to proceed with their prayers, Alhaji-Deri told CNN.

 Alhaji-Deri said the men told him: "'Don't panic, we're not here for you.
 We won't harm you.
-Go ahead with your prayer inside your mosque'."
+Go ahead with your prayer inside your mosque.'"

 As he returned from prayers, the militants later passed him as they drove out of the school with the schoolgirls in their vehicles.

 "As they passed by me, I saw the girls.
-'These are the schoolgirls,' I told myself," he said..
+'These are the schoolgirls,' I told myself," he said.

-The following he heard that some of the girls were able to jump the fence of the school and run away, Alhaji-Deri said he hoped she escaped.
+He later heard that some of the girls were able to jump the fence of the school and run away, said Alhaji-Deri, adding that he hoped she had escaped.

 "We've been living in anguish since we found out," he said.